Non-explosive pre-supernova feedback in the COLIBRE model of galaxy formation: The COLIBRE early feedback model

 Choosing a small value for $\Delta t_{\ion{H}{II}}$ ensures good temporal sampling of the SSP's radiation field and prevents star particles from prematurely leaving their own~\ion{H}{II} regions.
 We therefore recalculate~\ion{H}{II} regions around young star particles at discrete time intervals, $\Delta t_{\ion{H}{II}} = 2$ Myr.
 At each step, the mass of the \ion{H}{II} region is calculated based on the average ionizing luminosity the SSP will emit.
 The gas particles within the star particle's SPH kernel are then stochastically selected to be part of the~\ion{H}{II} region based on the probability given by Eq.~\ref{Eq:HII_region}, and prevented from recombining and cooling during $\Delta t_{\ion{H}{II}}$.
 This process continues until the star particle is older than 50 Myr, by which time the vast majority of ionizing photons have been emitted.
 After a time $\Delta t_{\ion{H}{II}}$, the~\ion{H}{II} region tag is removed, and the temperature and ion abundances of the gas particles can evolve again freely according to the cooling and chemistry solver.

 We stress that the choice of $\Delta t_{\ion{H}{II}}=2$ Myr ensures that the thermal energy has a lasting dynamical impact.
 At high densities ($n_{\rm H} \gg 1$ cm$^{-3}$), where star formation occurs, the physical recombination and cooling times are typically shorter than 2 Myr.
 If we were to allow the gas to cool and recombine according to the physical rates, the injected thermal energy would be radiated away almost instantaneously, before it could exert significant pressure and have a dynamical impact.
 This issue is a common challenge for feedback implementations at finite resolution.
+We explicitly avoid scaling $\Delta t_{\ion{H}{II}}$ with the local density, as this would dramatically reduce the feedback duration in the densest gas, introducing numerical overcooling.
+Instead, the choice of $\Delta t_{\ion{H}{II}} = 2$ Myr ensures the heating duration is comparable to the sound-crossing time of the star-forming gas in our high-resolution simulations, allowing pressure to effectively drive expansion.
+We explore the sensitivity of our model to the value of $\Delta t_{\ion{H}{II}}$ in Appendix~\ref{Ap:HII_time}.
+As shown in Fig.~\ref{fig:HII_time}, choosing values smaller than $1$ Myr leads to overcooling, rendering the feedback ineffective.
+A value of $\Delta t_{\ion{H}{II}} \gtrsim 1$ Myr is required to ensure the thermal energy couples dynamically to the gas.

 Our implementation is therefore functionally a ``delayed cooling'' scheme, which artificially sustains a high-pressure, photoionized phase around young stars for a duration comparable to the early lifetime of massive stars, until the onset of core-collapse SNe.
-This approach ensures that the thermal energy budget from photoionization is effectively coupled to the gas as mechanical work, providing the pressure support needed to regulate local star formation prior to the first core-collapse SN events begin at roughly 3.5 Myr.
+This approach ensures that the thermal energy budget from photoionization is effectively coupled to the gas as mechanical work, providing the pressure support needed to regulate local star formation prior to the first core-collapse SN events begin at roughly 3 Myr (see the dashed line in the bottom panel of Fig.~\ref{fig:momentum_stellar_winds}).
 This method should be regarded as a subgrid model for the integrated pressure exerted by an \ion{H}{II} region over its early lifetime, rather than as a direct simulation of the ionization–recombination cycle around star-forming regions.

 Although our model captures the local pressurization from ~\ion{H}{II} regions, a key limitation is that feedback is confined to the SPH kernel of individual star particles.
 As a result, the total mass of overlapping ~\ion{H}{II} regions may be underestimated when multiple star particles influence the same gas.